github/licensed/docs/configuration.md

   - classlist # public domain
   - octicons

-# Specify license amendments that have been obtained from a dependency's owner
+# Specify additional license terms that have been obtained from a dependency's owner
-# which alter the terms of the dependency's license
+# which apply to the dependency's license
-amendments:
+additional_terms:
   bundler:
     bcrypt-ruby:
       - .licenses/amendments/bundler/bcrypt-ruby/amendment.txt